fredericaltorres/fAI/README.md

     Assert.Equal("'Hola mundo.'", translation);
 }
 ```
 Others helper to execute translations.
-Translating dictionary or list of string can do 2 things
+Translating dictionary or list of strings can do 2 things
-1. Batch translating more than one text with 1 call to GPT.
+1. Translate more than one text with one call to GPT.
 2. For a dictionary the `key` is not translated as part of the answer and can be use to map the translation
 with the original texts.